SmartPracticeschool/llSPS-INT-1065-Smart-Agriculture-system-based-on-IoT/README.md

 devices remain connected to the network.

 Refer to the Project Report for the complete documentation.

-Watch the dem video [here](https://drive.google.com/file/d/1GPeuVaL7L7EVRE3kPBWAwgmAplt89qRz/view?usp=drivesdk)
+Watch the demo video [here](https://drive.google.com/file/d/1GPeuVaL7L7EVRE3kPBWAwgmAplt89qRz/view?usp=drivesdk)